ahessmat/ahessmat.github.io/_posts/2022/2022-03-21-how-to-write-an-infosec-resume.md

 ## ATS-friendly formatting

 If you haven’t built a professional resume recently, you may be unfamiliar with Applicant Tracking Systems (ATS).
-Most large companies and recruiting agencies don’t manually parse through the hundreds of resumes they receive for every position they open-up.
-Instead, they rely on ATS software to automate the process of ingesting, parsing, and flagging resumes that match the qualities they’re looking for.
+Most large companies and recruiting agencies don’t rely on manually parsing through the hundreds of resumes they receive for every position they open-up.
+Instead, they utilize ATS software to automate the process of ingesting, parsing, and flagging resumes that match the qualities they’re looking for.

-This all takes place before a human reader ever looks at your resume.
-If your resume doesn’t get past ATS or gets mangled by ATS’ ingestion, your resume can get discarded early in the process.

 ![ATS ingestion](/assets/images/resume-ats.png)_Example of how a multi-columned resume can get processed by ATS_